Alexander Courage: Family

 At the age of 35, Courage married Mareile Beate Odlum on October 6, 1955.

 Mareile, born in Germany, was the daughter of Rudolf Wolff and Elisabeth Loechelt.
 After Wolff's suicide Elisabeth married Carl Wilhelm Richard Hülsenbeck, renowned for his involvement in the Dada movement in Europe.
 Hülsenbeck brought his wife (Elisabeth), son (Tom) and step-daughter (Mareile) to the United States in 1938 to avoid the political situation rapidly developing in Europe.
-After arriving in the USA he changed his last name to Hulbeck.
+After arriving in the US he changed his last name to Hulbeck.

 Mareile's marriage to Courage was her third.
 Her second marriage was to Bruce Odlum (son of financier Floyd Odlum) in 1944.
-That union produced two sons, Christopher (1947) and Brian (1949).

-When Courage married Mareile he accepted the responsibility of acting stepfather to Mareile's two children of a previous marriage.
-The family originally lived together on Erskine Dr. in Pacific Palisades, but later moved to a mountainside home on Beverly Crest Drive in Beverly Hills.
+That union produced two sons, Christopher (born 1947) and Brian (born 1949), before it ended in divorce in 1952.
+When Courage married Mareile he accepted the responsibility of acting stepfather to them.
+The family originally lived together on Erskine Drive in Pacific Palisades, but later moved to a mountainside home on Beverly Crest Drive in Beverly Hills.

 Aside from his musical abilities Courage was also an avid and accomplished photographer.
 He took many dramatic photos of bullfights and auto racing.
 He was a racing enthusiast, and his interest in that sport and photography brought him into contact with many racing personalities of the era, notably Phil Hill and Stirling Moss, both of whom he considered friends.
 Moss paid at least one social visit to the Erskine residence.

 Though a dedicated stepfather to Christopher and Brian, Courage's musical career took precedence over his familial responsibilities.
 He sought to interest his step-children in music, and was responsible for arranging Brian's first musical lessons, on alto saxophone.
 Later in life Brian became a composer of serious electronic music, though the vocation was not apparent during his childhood, as he was a poor saxophone student.

 Alexander and Mareile were divorced April 1, 1963.
 Courage subsequently married Kristin M. Zethren on July 14, 1967.
 That marriage also ended in divorce in 1972.